 Food should be placed away from the water bowl and litter tray.
 Your cat may prefer a water fountain if he enjoys drinking running water.

-Outdoor cats love eating and rubbing up against grass.
-It is essential that you provide your indoor cat with the opportunity to eat grass which you can buy from most pet or online shops.
+Outdoor cats love eating and rubbing up against the grass.
+Provide your indoor cat with the opportunity to eat grass which you can buy from most pet or online shops.
 You can even grow your own!

 Ensure that the litter tray is large enough for your cat to move around in and dig properly to cover their toilet.
 Most cats prefer litter trays without hoods (though some shy cats may feel more secure with a litter tray cover).